The Italian Collection of paints by Graphenstone & Mad About the House

 The Italian Collection | Graphenstone & Mad About the House

-Two Art & Hue connections come together in a new exciting paint collection with a distinctly Italian flavour that’s launching today: Graphenstone Purifying Paints & Mad About the House.
+Two Art & Hue connections come together in a new exciting paint collection with a distinctly Italian flavour: Graphenstone Purifying Paints & Mad About the House.

 The recently-launched Ashmolean pop art collection, inspired by the Oxford museum, uses 12 colours from The Treasured Collection of paints by Graphenstone, rather than Art & Hue’s signature palette.